 Our forefathers would generally put their older hens in the stewing pot and make a meal of them.
 Many modern homesteaders choose to do the same, and I’m one of them.
 I generally cull my hens sometime in their second year, unless they keep up better than average production.
 If there are a number of stewing hens ready to butcher around the same time, I might butcher one day and can the meat and stock the next day.
 If time is limited or the weather is hot, I stick them all in the freezer to cook up later.
-For a step by step tutorial on butchering, check out my post How to Butcher a Chicken.

 Chickens naturally lay eggs during the spring and summer when the days are long.
 Their internal clocks tell them that this is the best time to raise their young.
 You can trick them into laying eggs year round by setting up a light on a timer in their coop.
 Starting in the late summer, have the light turn on to mimic daylight for around 14 to 15 hours each day.
 Some breeds are more likely to produce well in climates with cold winters, such as the Turken, so be sure to choose breeds according to your conditions.
 Make sure you collect eggs several times a day during really cold weather, or they may freeze and crack.
 You don’t want to lose the eggs you have to frigid temps!
 Of course, if you live near the equator, you may not need the additional light hours to keep your chickens in production.